Humidity

 Three primary measurements of humidity are widely employed: absolute, relative, and specific.
 Absolute humidity is the mass of water vapor per volume of air (in grams per cubic meter).
 Relative humidity, often expressed as a percentage, indicates a present state of absolute humidity relative to a maximum humidity given the same temperature.
 Specific humidity is the ratio of water vapor mass to total moist air parcel mass.

 Humidity plays an important role for surface life.
 For animal life dependent on perspiration (sweating) to regulate internal body temperature, high humidity impairs heat exchange efficiency by reducing the rate of moisture evaporation from skin surfaces.
 This effect can be calculated using a heat index table, or alternatively using a similar humidex.

 The notion of air "holding" water vapor or being "saturated" by it is often mentioned in connection with the concept of relative humidity.
 This, however, is misleading—the amount of water vapor that enters (or can enter) a given space at a given temperature is almost independent of the amount of air (nitrogen, oxygen, etc.) that is present.
 Indeed, a vacuum has approximately the same equilibrium capacity to hold water vapor as the same volume filled with air; both are given by the equilibrium vapor pressure of water at the given temperature.
 There is a very small difference described under "Enhancement factor" below, which can be neglected in many calculations unless great accuracy is required.

 Definitions

 Paranal Observatory on Cerro Paranal in the Atacama Desert is one of the driest places on Earth.

 Absolute humidity

-Absolute humidity is the total mass of water vapor (gas form of water) present in a given volume or mass of air.
+Absolute humidity usually denotes the volumetric absolute humidity, which is the total mass of water vapor (gas form of water) present in a given volume or mass of air.
 It does not take temperature into consideration.
 Absolute humidity in the atmosphere ranges from near zero to roughly 30 g per cubic metre when the air is saturated at 30 °C.

-Air is a gas, and its volume varies with pressure and temperature, per Boyle's law.
-Absolute humidity is defined as water mass per volume of air.
-A given mass of air will grow or shrink as the temperature or pressure varies.
-So the absolute humidity of a mass of air will vary due to changes in temperature or pressure, even when the proportion of water in that mass of air (its specific humidity) remains constant.
-This makes the term absolute humidity as defined not ideal for some situations.